Bohemian F.C.: Club culture

-Bohemian supporters in 2013 waving banners, including one bearing the left-wing No pasarán slogan.
+Bohemian supporters in 2013 waving banners, including one bearing the No pasarán slogan made popular by Republicans during the Spanish Civil War.

 Since the 2010s, Bohemians have adopted a left-wing political identity, integrating this into their branding, public messaging, and community work.
 Under the leadership of Chief Operating Officer Daniel Lambert, the club has associated itself with causes such as Palestinian nationalism and anti-racism as well as LGBT, refugee and homelessness advocacy.
 These themes have appeared on club merchandise and in formal partnerships with organisations including Focus Ireland and Amnesty International.
 The club’s stated aim has been to position itself as a community-oriented institution with values that reflect broader social concerns.

 This approach draws direct inspiration from FC St Pauli in Germany, a club known for its left-wing political stance and anti-fascist identity.
 Bohemians has incorporated similar elements into its culture, including symbolic imagery and public statements that reflect socialist or anti-establishment viewpoints.
 The club offices in Phibsborough contain political items such as a statue of Lenin and leftist literature, reinforcing the ideological branding.

-The club’s political stance has attracted both support and criticism.
+The club's political stance has attracted both support and criticism.
 Supporters of the approach argue it strengthens community ties and offers a distinct identity in Irish football.
-Critics such as former manager Roddy Collins have stated they feel that Bohemians has become more focused on politics than on-the-pitch success.
+Critics such as former manager Roddy Collins have stated they feel that Bohemians has become more focused on politics than on-the-pitch success, while Daniel Lambert has acknowledged that some other clubs view Bohemians as being reliant on "gimmicks" and being a "Hipster club" to attract support.

+"Hold Me Now" by Johnny Logan is considered an anthem by the club and is played during the team's home games at Dalymount; Logan himself is a supporter of the club.